sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Graphical desktop (GNOME) should work as well.
 Linux console will also be available.
 Use either a serial console or a ssh connection if you don’t want to use the graphical desktop/Linux console or need remote access to the system.

+### Wayland based Desktop

+In order to enable our `GNOME on Wayland` desktop you need to install two additional packages: `xwayland` and `gnome-session-wayland`.

+{% highlight shell %}
+sudo zypper in xwayland gnome-session-wayland
+{% endhighlight %}

+Afterwards restart GDM

+{% highlight shell %}
+sudo systemctl restart display-manager.service
+{% endhighlight %}

+or reboot your machine.

 ### glmark2

 Install phoronix-test-suite